Stone Street Restaurants in New York

 Cocktails at Underdog

-For the streets, best cocktails head to Underdog.
+For the best cocktails head to Underdog.
 Actually, it’s a blessing in disguise that this place exists at all.
-Hurricane Sandy damaged a lot of Stone Street and completely devastated Growler Bites and Brews’ party cellar.
+Hurricane Sandy damaged a lot of Stone Street and completely devastated the party cellar.
 Instead of restoring it for its original purpose, they decided to create a cocktail bar.
 And it has become a great success.
 With a frequently changing menu full of original tasty cocktails, Underdog quickly rose to fame.
-Now, this post is all about food and not about drinks, of course, but they do have a great menu full of bites to share.
-It features tasty sliders, mac & cheese and also special, more peculiar bites, such as cheesecake with bacon and cheddar, grilled cauliflower with raisins and pecorino or Hawaiian pineapple and papaya hotdogs with mustard.
+Now, this post is all about restaurants and not necessarily about drinks, and they do have a great menu full of bites to share.
+It features tasty sliders, wings and also special, more peculiar bites.
 A nice touch: the music comes from a turntable.

 Authentic Italian Food at Adrienne’s Pizzabar

 Pizza lovers will also enjoy themselves on Stone Street where Adrienne’s Pizza bar is a popular favourite.
 The term ‘pizza bar’ is actually a bit misleading because in addition to their great, wood-fired pizzas, they also serve other Italian dishes, all very tasty, fresh and authentic.
 As for dessert, don’t forget to try a slice of their famous Nutella cake.
-It’s not a cheap place: for a Margarita pizza, you’ll pay $17.
+Craving for more pizza?
+Here you can find my picks for the best pizza in New York.

 Oysters at Ulysses

 Oysters and conviviality, that’s what it’s all about at Ulysses A Folk House.
 It’s not an oyster bar, but this is the very item on the menu people keep coming back for.
-They also organise an oyster festival each year in September.
 Above all, Ulysses is a cosy bar, with plenty of seats, where you can have drinks and eat something as well.
 Don’t go there if you want to grab a quick bite, because service can be slow.
-But what does it matter if you’ve plenty of time and you’re in such a nice place?
+But what does it matter if you have plenty of time and you’re in such a nice place?
 They regularly have live music, adding to the already great atmosphere.
 The menu isn’t too special, but the dishes are affordable and tasty in their simplicity.

 Was this article helpful?
 Recommend it by giving me a rating: